 The reason why is that there is no tangible value that can be passed on to the next owner.

-The reason why these items will help bring a higher sales price as opposed to the list above is because this list adds structural upgrades to the property that, many times, will have warranties that can be passed on along with years of trouble free living with some of these major structural upgrades.
+The reason why these items will help bring a higher sales price as opposed to the list above is that this list adds structural upgrades to the property that, many times, will have warranties that can be passed on along with years of trouble-free living with some of these major structural upgrades.

 To further the example, let’s go ahead and say you spend a few thousand dollars painting the home, it looks great and it was professionally done but the new Buyer does not like the color and wants to change it.
 Here, the money that was spent to update the property is not a transferable item of value for the new owner and they will not be willing to pay for your personal color taste, regardless of how well it is done.

 Now, let’s say you take that same amount of money and put on a brand-new roof for the mobile home.
 Let’s further state that this new roof has a transferable warranty that can be passed on to the new owner.
 Sure, this upgrade is not as “fun” as the new paint job but it will certainly bring value to you when you look to sell the home.
 The reason why is that this upgrade provides a structural component to the home that will bring the new owner years of trouble-free use since it comes with a new warranty.

 Upgrading your home is one of the most fun parts of home ownership because you can always put your touch on the property to truly make it yours.
 However, with this excitement comes a word of caution as too many custom details to a property may not only not return any money in your pocket when you go to sell the mobile home but it also could deter any Buyers from wanting to buy your mobile home in the first place.